null

 Upfront Cost Higher Lower Winner

-Long-term Value Excellent — minimal ongoing cost Winner Good — may need replacement over time
+Long-term Value Excellent — minimal ongoing cost Winner Good — excellent value if shaded or south-facing

-Best For Pool, outdoor, coastal, full-sun Shaded garden, indoor, budget builds
+Best For Pool, outdoor, coastal, north-facing full-sun Shaded garden, indoor, south-facing walls, pool surrounds, budget builds

 8